-Figure 96.
+Figure 103.
 Configuring the local interface.
 The IPv6 tab.
 The window for adding an IPv6 address.
 In the opened window, you can specify the following parameters:

-Parameter Description

-Local IPv6 Address

-IPv6 address The IPv6 address of the router in the local subnet.
+Parameter Description Local IPv6 Address IPv6 address The IPv6 address of the router in the local subnet.
 Prefix The length of the prefix subnet.

-Gateway IPv6 address Available if the Access point, Repeater or Client mode was selected in the Initial Configuration Wizard.
-The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
-Optional.
+Available if the Access point or Repeater mode was selected in the Initial Configuration Wizard.
+Gateway IPv6 address The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
+Optional .